 As promised, the iOS 10.1 update comes with a major upgrade for the iPhone 7 Plus camera.
 The crown jewel of the iOS 10.1 upgrade so far is the Portrait bokeh feature that Apple promised at its iPhone 7 launch event.

 This new bokeh feature allows iPhone 7 Plus users to create a portrait with a depth effect that keeps the subject of the photo sharp while also creating a gorgeous blurred background.
-The video below will give you some idea.
+The photos below will give you the idea.

-There’s also a bug fix for barometric data on the iPad Air 2, iPad mini 4, and iPad Pro and a few other minor changes developers and beta testers have uncovered.
+There’s also a bug fix for barometric data on the iPad Air 2, iPad mini 4, and iPad Pro and a few other minor changes on board the beta.
 Here’s a running list from the testers over at MacRumors forums:

 - Improved raise-to-wake (When you interact with the screen after raise to wake, the timeout is extended and the motion to put the phone down no longer turns off the screen immediately.
 If you don’t interact with the screen after raise to wake, then the behavior is the same as before.)